clnsmth/geoenvo/docs/source/index.rst

     :target: https://codecov.io/github/clnsmth/geoenvo
     :alt: Code coverage status

-`geoenvo` is a Python library that links geographic coordinates to environmental properties.
+`geoenvo` is a Python library that links geographic coordinates to environmental properties at a global scale.
 These properties are described using the terminology of the source data, with options to map to other semantic resources, including controlled vocabularies and ontologies.
 By default, `geoenvo` maps to ENVO (`Environment Ontology`_).

+If you know of a data source, vocabulary, or ontology that could enhance this effort, please share it—even if it overlaps with existing resources.

 .. _Environment Ontology: https://sites.google.com/site/environmentontology/